Your Enrollment Timeline

 - If you have to apply for Original Medicare benefits through Social Security, you can enroll now.

-- Start applying for other coverage, like Medicare Advantage, Medicare Supplement, and Medicare Part D plans now.
+- Start applying for other coverage, like Medicare Advantage, Medicare Supplement or stand-alone prescription drug plans, now.

 - Talk to your employer about your decisions to make a smooth switch from group coverage to Medicare.